Riskfuel-Collaborations/rf-hacks/rf-bsm/README.md

 ```

+There is a file called `dataset.py` that will assist you in generating a training/validation set.

 ## Constraints/Requirements

 The `riskfuel_test.py` file has validation code describing how each team will be evaluated.
 We must be able to download your git repo, run `pip install -r requirements.txt`, and then run